Giorgio Walter Canonica

-Giorgio Walter Canonica (Born October 25, 1947) is an Italian allergist, pulmonologist and professor of Respiratory Medicine at Humanitas University, Milan, Italy and Director Personalized Medicine Asthma & Allergy Center at Humanitas Research Hospital IRCCS-Milano Italy since December 2016.
+Giorgio Walter Canonica (born October 25, 1947) is an Italian allergist, pulmonologist and professor of Respiratory Medicine at Humanitas University, Milan, Italy and Director Personalized Medicine Asthma & Allergy Center at Humanitas Research Hospital IRCCS-Milano Italy since December 2016.
 He is known for his research work related to innovative treatment strategies for allergic diseases which includes biological response modifier in form of targeted immunotherapy with primary emphasis on sublingual immunotherapy (SLIT).
-He has served as Secretary General and President elect of World Allergy Organisation for six consecutive years and has served as president of the same organization during 2007–09.
-He is also the vice-president of INTERASMA.
+He served as President of several International or national Allergy and Respiratory Scientific Societies.

 Early life and education

 Canonica received his master's degree from School of Medicine, University of Genoa during 1972.
 He started his career as a specialist in pulmonary disease at University of Genoa.
 He then moved to Florence University while keeping the primary specialization in Allergy and Clinical Immunology.
 Consequently, he carried out research works in clinical immunology and allergology research from University of Uppsala, Sweden and Medical University of South Carolina, Charleston, USA.